mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The `signature` field in an MLSMessageAuth object is computed either using the signing private key corresponding to the public key included in the credential at the leaf of the tree indicated by the sender field, or by the private key corresponding to the sender's deniable signature key as described in Section
+The `signature` field in an MLSMessageAuth object is computed either using the signing private key corresponding to the public key included in the credential at the leaf of the tree indicated by the sender field, or by the private key corresponding to the sender's alternative signature key as described in Section
-{{deniable-signature-keys}}.
+{{alternative-signature-keys}}.
 The signature is computed using `SignWithLabel` with label `"MLSMessageContentTBS"` and with a content that covers the message content and the wire format that will be used for this message.
 If the sender is a member of the group, the content also covers the GroupContext for the current